ycoroneos/LightDraw/README.md

   -Uses lodePNG to record videos

+  -Uses GLFW for rendering context

+  -Uses GLEW for managing extensions

 ##How to Use
 My benchmark scenes of the Crytek Sponza Atrium could not fit on github so you must download them here and put them in the root of